 Smoke-free housing is cleaner, safer, healthier and less costly to maintain, making it equally beneficial to residents and owners.
-Children, seniors and the disabled are particularly vulnerable to the health risks of secondhand smoke.
+Children, seniors, and people with disabilities are particularly vulnerable to the health risks of secondhand smoke.
 Everyone deserves the chance to live in a smoke-free environment.

 Benefits of Smoke-Free Housing

 Smoke-free housing is healthier.
 It protects all tenants, guests, and staff members from the serious health dangers associated with secondhand smoke exposure.

 Smoke-free buildings are more attractive to prospective tenants.
 Research shows that renters want smoke-free housing and are willing to pay more and make other sacrifices in order to live in a smoke-free building.